 If compared to the large waterfalls of Africa, Rusumo Falls are not too impressive.
-Waterfall is up to 40 m wide and some 15 m high, with a horseshoe shape form and several cliff islands in the middle.
-Falls have formed on Precambrian schists and quartzophyllites.
+The waterfall is up to 40 m wide and some 15 m high, with a horseshoe shape form and several cliff islands in the middle.
+Falls have formed on Precambrian schists and quartz phyllites.

-A sequence of rapids comes after the falls and stream drops additional 6 m over the next 800 m.
+A sequence of rapids comes after the falls and the stream drops an additional 6 m over the next 800 m.

 During the genocide of 1994 corpses of people flowed over the rim of falls and headed towards Uganda.
-Many victims were thrown in the waterfall alive.
+Many victims were thrown into the waterfall alive.

 Elimination by power plant

-Rusumo Power Station is planned in the site of waterfall since 1967.
-Finally the works are moving ahead – in August 2013 World Bank approved the loan for this power plant.
-Planned capacity of the plant is 80 MW, it may start producing electricity by 2020.
+Rusumo Power Station is planned on the site of the waterfall since 1967.
+Finally, the works are moving ahead – in August 2013 World Bank approved the loan for this power plant.
+The planned capacity of the plant is 80 MW, it may start producing electricity by 2020.

 The 15 m tall dam will be located just upstream from the falls, towering above them.

-Rwanda is densely inhabited country with undulating hills, gorgeous lakes and volcanoes.
-Country has left the nightmarish 1990s in the past and is progressive, tidy and welcoming.
+Rwanda is a densely inhabited country with undulating hills, gorgeous lakes, and volcanoes.
+The country has left the nightmarish 1990s in the past and is progressive, tidy, and welcoming.

-Rwanda is increasingly popular destination for observation of fauna and jungle walks (including treetop walks).
+Rwanda is an increasingly popular destination for the observation of fauna and jungle walks (including treetop walks).
 Nevertheless, in spite of the impressive landscape, there are few well-known landmarks of international fame.